 - Sign up to volunteer at Hetrick-Martin Institute with fellow congregants

-- Volunteer to serve water at the Pride March on June 27th
+- Volunteer to serve water at the Pride March in June

 - Join the LGBTQ Action Group – meets the third Tuesday of the month at 6:30 p.m.